-While we work tirelessly on continual small enhancements, fixes and improvements, this page indicates our current direction for major functional and architectural issues in the xTuple ERP software.
+While we work tirelessly on continual small enhancements, fixes, and improvements, this page indicates our current direction for major functional and architectural improvements in the xTuple ERP software.
 To see where we've been, read the Release Notes for our ERP software, OpenRPT report writer, CSVImp data import utility, and database Updater utility.

 Comments are welcome, as always ...
 Contact us!